-Surviving the Job is a seminar based on the Volunteer and Combination Officers Section's Yellow Ribbon Report on behavioral wellness and Lavender Ribbon Report on reducing occupational cancer risk.
+Surviving the Job is a seminar based on the Volunteer and Combination Officers Section's (VCOS) Yellow Ribbon Report on behavioral wellness and VCOS and NVFC's Lavender Ribbon Report on reducing occupational cancer risk.

 This seminar can be tailored to your department or conference agenda.
 The seminar covers the signs and symptoms of behavioral changes in firefighters due to traumatic responses and/or day to day living.
 It also covers the 11 best practices to reduce occupational cancer in firefighters.
 The seminar discusses implementation steps for both a behavioral wellness and occupational cancer program.